Smoothed Differential Privacy: Smoothed DP as a Measure of Privacy

 \subsection{Discrete mechanisms are more private than what DP predicts}

-In this subsection, we study the smoothed DP property of (discrete) {\SH} mechanism ({\SHa}), which is widely used as a pre-possessing step in many real-world applications like the training of DNNs.
-As smoothed DP satisfies \emph{post-processing} (Proposition~\ref{prop:post-pro}) and \emph{pre-processing} (Proposition~\ref{prop:composition}), the smoothed DP property of {\SHa} can upper bound the smoothed DP of many mechanisms used in practice, which are based on \SHa.
+In this subsection, we study the smoothed DP property of (discrete) {\SH} mechanism ({\SHa}), which is widely used as a pre-possessing step in many real-world applications like the training of NNs.
+As smoothed DP satisfies \emph{post-processing} (Proposition~\ref{prop:post-pro}) and \emph{pre-processing} (Proposition~\ref{prop:composition}), the smoothed DP property of {\SHa} can upper bound the privacy level of many mechanisms (that uses \SHa) in practice.
+Let $\calX$ denote a finite set and $\nalt\triangleq |\calX|$ denotes the cardinality of $\calX$.
+The histogram of a database $\database\in\calX^{\nagent}$ (denoted as $\Hist(\database)$) is an $\nalt$-dimensional vector.
+The $j$-th component of $\Hist(\database)$ is the number of $j$-th type of data in $\database$.
+It's easy to check that $\Hist(\database) \in \{0,\cdots,\nagent\}^{\nalt}$ and $\lnorm\Hist(\database)\rnorm_1 = \nagent$.

-{\SHa} first sample $T$ data from the database and then output the histogram of the $T$ samples.
-Formally, we define the {\SH} mechanism in Algorithm ~\ref{algo:MH}.
-Note that we require all data in the database to be chosen from a finite set $\calX$.